Homemade Twix Bars

 These Homemade Twix Bars taste just like the nostalgic candy you remember, but without all the crap!
 With only 7 ingredients, you’ll feel good before and after indulging in this classic caramel covered cookie bar dipped in chocolate!

-If you’re looking for more homemade nostalgic candy, try some of my other favorites like my Vegan Dark Chocolate Mini Peanut Butter Cups, Dark Chocolate Coconut Squares, or my Mint Meltaways
+If you’re looking for more homemade candy, try some of my other favorites like Vegan Dark Chocolate Mini Peanut Butter Cups, Pumpkin Spice Marshmallows Without Corn Syrup, Caramel Lollipops, or Mint Meltaways

 Why You'll Love This Recipe

-Nostalgic: With Halloween coming up, you may start craving nostalgic candy.
-But most candy has preservatives, artificial flavors, and other unnecessary ingredients that you don’t want to indulge in.
+• Nostalgic: Indulge in nostalgia with this homemade twix bar recipe.
+Most store-bought candy has preservatives, artificial flavors, and other unnecessary ingredients that you don’t want to indulge in.
 Thank goodness for these Homemade Twix Bars!

-7 Ingredients: I only use 7 ingredients in these Homemade Twix Bars, so you get the best tasting candy with the best ingredients for you.
+• 7 Ingredients: I only use 7 ingredients in these homemade candy bars, so you get the best tasting candy with the best ingredients for you.
 These Homemade Twix Bars without corn syrup are an easy and fun recipe to make this Halloween!

-True Caramel: I make a true caramel candy for the caramel layer that makes these Homemade Twix Bars without corn syrup both nostalgic and easy.
+• True Caramel: I make a homemade chewy caramel candy for the caramel layer that makes these Homemade Twix Bars without corn syrup both nostalgic and easy.
 True caramel only has three ingredients: sugar, butter, and heavy cream which makes for the best tasting caramel ever!

 What is true caramel?

 True caramel means that the cane sugar is dry burned and it caramelizes as it cooks.
-This is what provides caramel it’s flavor – caramelized sugar.
+This is what provides caramel its flavor – caramelized sugar.
 Many recipes will call for sugar and corn syrup to be added to a pan together, possibly with other ingredients.
 Some recipes may even call for brown sugar.
 But if you are not dry burning the sugar alone – then it is not true caramel.
 And in my opinion, it’s not even real caramel!
 I’m a caramel snob over here, but this method is the only way I will make caramel as it requires fewer ingredients, no corn syrup, and the best tasting true caramel!
-Read more in my post How to Make True Caramel.
+Read more in my post Homemade True Caramel or try a twist with Homemade Caramel Sauce with Bone Broth.

-These Homemade Twix Bars with shortbread cookies as a base are topped with my true caramel candy that is chewy!
-I love using shortbread cookies as they are dense, buttery, and crisp – just like the classic Twix Bars!
+These Homemade Twix Bars with a shortbread layer as a base are topped with my true caramel candy that is chewy!
+You need to make a chewy caramel (not sauce) for Homemade Twix Bars so the caramel stays somewhat solid.
+And, I love using a shortbread crust as it is dense, buttery, and crisp – just like the classic Twix Bars!

 Ingredients